sheriffMoose/storybook-extras/packages/markdown/README.md

 }
 ```

-3. Optionally you may want to pass `mdInclude` and/or `mdExclude` options if needed like so:
+3. Optionally you may want to pass `include` and/or `exclude` options if needed like so:

 ```js
 module.exports = {